davidissamattos/bpcs/cran-comments.md

 # bpcs 1.0.0.900

-* Minor updates to interfaces
+* Minor updates to interfaces and bug corrections
 * New functions
 * Minor improvements